beetle-cat-100-logo

 Time Line

 • John Beetle, founder of the Beetle Cat sailboat in 1921 with son Carl Beetle, worked as a surveyor for Green and Wood Lumber Co.
-John continued to build the Beetle Cat after Carl left until his death in 1928.
+John continued to build the Beetle Cat boat after Carl left until his death in 1928.

-• Upon John Beetle’s death in 1928, Charlie Beetle (his brother) took over the building of the Beetle Cat with his son-in-law, John Baumann as builder and niece, Ruth Beetle as bookkeeper.
+• Upon John Beetle’s death in 1928, Charlie Beetle (his brother) took over the building of the Beetle Cat boat with his son-in-law, John Baumann as builder and niece, Ruth Beetle as bookkeeper.

 • Charlie hired Leo Telesmanick in 1930 as a 15 year old helper.